Ed Hughes

-Edward D. Hughes (October 23, 1927 – June 23, 2000) was an American football player and coach whose career spanned more than three decades.
+Edward D. Hughes (October 23, 1927 – June 23, 2000) was an American professional football player and coach whose career spanned more than three decades.
 His most prominent coaching position came in 1971 when he served as head coach of the National Football League (NFL)'s Houston Oilers.

 Playing career

-Hughes, a native of Buffalo, New York, played college football on both sides of the ball at the University of Tulsa, then was drafted in the tenth round of the 1954 NFL Draft by the Los Angeles Rams.
+Hughes, a native of Buffalo, New York, played college football on both sides of the ball at the University of Tulsa, then was drafted in the tenth round of the 1954 NFL draft by the Los Angeles Rams.
 Playing primarily at defensive back, Hughes collected two interceptions during his rookie year, then helped the team reach the NFL Championship game in 1955.

 On August 12, 1956, Hughes was traded along with running back Tommy McCormick to the New York Giants for a fourth round draft pick.
 Hughes would play three seasons with his new team, helping them play twice in the NFL title game, including a convincing win over the Chicago Bears during his first season.